Clodomir Santos de Morais: 1988: Back in Brazil

 After the Workers' Party/PT electoral victory in 2003, large regional and national-scale OW 'PRONAGER' programs such as those that took place under the previous Fernando Henrique Cardoso's Brazilian Social Democracy Party dwindled both in size and in number.
-From then on, OWs in Brazil continue to be run on a more local(ized) basis, such as the Rondonia OWs in 2002.
+From then on, OWs in Brazil continued to be run on a more local(ized) basis, such as the Rondonia OWs in 2002.
 From September 2012 to January 2013 de Morais directed the Guajará Mirim Course OW.

 In the meantime region-wide OW programs and government-sponsored OW events have taken on a life on their own, especially in the last decade, in Costa Rica and South Africa.

-de Morais was visiting Professor at the University of Brasilia (1988), the Federal University of Rondônia/UNIR (Amazonia)(2003–09), the Chapingo Autonomous University (Mexico) (2000–2002) and the Autonomous University of Honduras (2006–08).
+de Morais was a visiting professor at the University of Brasilia (1988), the Federal University of Rondônia/UNIR (Amazonia)(2003–09), the Chapingo Autonomous University (Mexico) (2000–2002) and the Autonomous University of Honduras (2006–08).

-He recently (2013) returned to his hometown in Bahía State where he died on 25 March 2016.
+In 2013 he returned to his hometown in Bahía State, where he died on 25 March 2016.